 How does FAMweb work?

 The student decides to whom (if anyone) they want to grant access.
-Once the student has granted access and saved their changes, the student and the person(s) to whom they’ve granted access will receive an email about the authorizations.
+Once the student has granted access and saved their changes (students can grant access through their RAMweb account, under the "Manage My Student Records" link), the student and the person(s) to whom they’ve granted access will receive an email about the authorizations.
 If you’ve been granted access, you will be initially required to set up your FAMweb account.
-(See step-by-step instructions here.)
 Once that’s done, you’ll be able to view the records the student selected.

 The university cannot change FAMweb online access to an individual on behalf of a student.
 CSU students have the control — and the right and responsibility — to choose to provide, update or withdraw FAMweb online access.

 Only those individuals that are authorized by the student will have access to the student’s records in FAMweb.